Scandinavian style kitchen.

 Hybrid ARMs

 Hybrid ARMs are named as such because they often include extended initial rate periods.
-Though the interest rates in these ARMs will eventually change, they typically offer a fixed interest rate for a considerable amount of time.
+Though the interest rates in these ARMs could eventually change, they typically offer a fixed interest rate for a considerable amount of time.
 As such, they are hybrid loan products rather than strictly adjustable-rate loans.
 Hybrid ARMs come in the following forms:

 • 3-year FHA ARMs: 3-year FHA ARMs have an initial fixed interest rate lasting 3 years.
 Then, the interest rate can rise by 1% per interval and no more than 5% throughout the mortgage.